 NOTE: If you are a returning student and previously borrowed a Federal Direct Loan within the last year, you DO NOT need to complete a new MPN.

-- You may also wish to review the section on Financial Awareness Counseling which can be found at www.studentloans.gov in the "Complete Counseling" section.
+- You may also wish to review the section on Financial Awareness Counseling which can be found at https://studentloans.gov.

 - We suggest that you consider making interest-only payments while you are enrolled.
 Even a small amount per month will reduce total repayments later.

-- At 1.3%, Bucknell University's average U.S. Department of Education Official Three-Year Cohort Default Rate on federal student loans is extremely low.
-This means that more than 98.7% of Bucknell's students repay their student loans on time.
-Far better than the national average of 13.7%, our rate reflects Bucknell's commitment to encourage students to limit their student loan debt and our graduates' abilities to meet their financial responsibilities.
+- At 1.1%, Bucknell University's average U.S. Department of Education Official FY 2014 Three-Year Cohort Default Rate on federal student loans is extremely low.
+This means that 98.9% of Bucknell's students repay these student loans on time.
+Our rate reflects Bucknell's commitment to encourage students to limit their student loan debt and our graduates' abilities to meet their financial responsibilities.
 (The cohort default rate is the percentage of borrowers who enter repayment in a fiscal year and default by the end of the next fiscal year.
-The Department issues default rates according to the fiscal year that borrowers entered repayment.
-For example, the fiscal year 2011 default rate is based on students that entered repayment between 10/1/2010 and 9/30/2011.
-The Department publishes default rates approximately two years after the fiscal year that students enter repayment.)
+The Department issues default rates according to the fiscal year that borrowers entered repayment.)

 - We strongly suggest that you consider specific factors to limit your student loan debt.
 Your major, your expected first job out of college and your expected beginning salary must be considered for you to make responsible decisions about what you can afford to repay after you graduate.
 In addition, if you plan to attend graduate or professional school, it is possible you will have to borrow to assist with those educational expenses.